 WEBSITE AND NEWSLETTERS

-In June 2015, the Foundation unveiled its new website sporting a fresh design that will make the site easier to navigate, and which offers improved content management.
-The website received an average of 1,900 visits per month, a slight decline compared to previous years, as a result of the increasing diversification of communication channels.
+In June 2016, the Foundation website received an average of 1,900 visits per month, a slight decline compared to previous years, as a result of the increasing diversification of communication channels.
 Many users currently find out about the Foundation's activities through social networks or newsletters, and only visit the website when they need to register for activities or download publications.
 Despite the lower number of visits, there has been an increase in registered users.

-The Víctor Grífols i Lucas Foundation sustained its commitment to social networks, particularly Twitter and Facebook, during 2015.
-The Foundation's Twitter account, which now has 1000 followers, gained 440 followers during the year, an average of 36 new users each month.
-The Foundation's profile received an average of 905 visits per month, with a total of 19,700 tweets each month.
+During 2016, the Víctor Grífols i Lucas Foundation sustained its commitment to social networks, with a particular focus on Twitter and Facebook.
+The Foundation's Twitter account, which now has 1,500 followers, grew by 50% compared to 2015, acquiring an average of 42 new users each month.
+The Foundation's profile received an average of 1,344 visits per month, with its tweets receiving an average of 28,067 views per month.

-The Foundation's followers on Twitter are interested in science and current affairs, with 90% living in Spain, of whom 48% are male and 52% are female.
-On Facebook, 59% of the Foundation's followers are male and 41% are female.
+The Foundation's followers on Twitter are interested in politics and current affairs, with 88% living in Spain, of whom 60% are female and 40% are male.
+On Facebook, 63% of the Foundation's followers are female and 34% are male (the rest do not specify their gender).
+Of the Foundation's 537 Facebook followers at the end of 2016, 80% live in Spain, with the rest resident in countries such as Argentina, Brazil, Mexico and the United States.